Outdoor Therapy in Brighton and Sussex

 I support adults and young people who may be struggling with depression, anxiety, life transitions, relationship struggles and spiritual issues.
 Outdoor therapy sessions are ideal for:

-• Those wanting an experiential approach or help but haven't found traditional office sessions to be helpful.
+Those wanting an experiential approach or help but haven't found traditional indoor sessions to be helpful.

 Where my outdoor therapy sessions take place

-My outdoor therapy sessions take place in and around Brighton and wider Sussex.
+My outdoor therapy sessions take place in Brighton and wider Sussex.

 Stanmer Park